(Want to receive more corruption report updates? Subscribe here!)

 Companies are recommended to implement special due diligence procedures to counter the likelihood of encountering corruption in the procurement process.

-Companies should be aware of illegal trade and corruption present in Brazil's natural resources sectors.
-Brazil has relatively solid resource governance; particularly safeguards and quality controls are excellent, but Brazil's 'enabling environment' score remains low (NRGI 2017).
-The Brazilian police is investigating allegations that a senior mining and Energy Ministry Official in collusion with other public officials and law firms, have been duping mining firms into paying excess royalties totaling USD 475 million (Reuters, Dec.
+Companies should be aware of illegal trade and corruption present in Brazil’s natural resources sectors.
+Brazil has relatively solid resource governance; particularly safeguards and quality controls are excellent, but Brazil’s ‘enabling environment’ score remains low (NRGI 2017).
+The Brazilian police are investigating allegations that a senior mining and Energy Ministry Official in collusion with other public officials and law firms, have been duping mining firms into paying excess royalties totaling USD 475 million (Reuters, Dec.
 2016).
-The investigation, dubbed "Operation Timóteo", has thus far involved over a dozen searches leading to seizures of USD 21 million in assets (Reuters, Dec.
+The investigation, dubbed “Operation Timóteo”, has thus far involved over a dozen searches leading to seizures of USD 21 million in assets (Reuters, Dec.
 2016).

 Illegal logging and timber trade is another strain on Brazil’s natural resource governance.
 In a “wood laundering” process, companies use fraudulent paperwork to bring illegal wood from protected or otherwise critical areas of the Amazon to be processed and exported (Greenpeace, June 2015).
 The rate of deforestation has been increasing again in recent years, which critics allege is due to the low priority the government of former President Roussef had accorded to the environment in combination with the alliances her government had built with powerful agribusiness groups (BTI 2016).

-The anti-corruption legal framework in Brazil is solid, but lacks consistent enforcement (ICS 2016).
+The anti-corruption legal framework in Brazil is solid but lacks consistent enforcement (ICS 2016).
 Corruption is addressed in the Penal Code and in specific federal laws.
 The Penal Code contains provisions establishing penalties for misconduct, such as embezzlement of public funds, extortion, public graft, breach of public duty, passive and active bribery, bribery in international business transactions, and violation of confidentiality of an offer tendered in competitive bidding.
-Brazil's Administrative Improbity Law requires all public officials to submit asset declarations every year.
+Brazil’s Administrative Improbity Law requires all public officials to submit asset declarations every year.
 The Brazilian Clean Company Act holds companies responsible for the corrupt acts of their employees, meaning a company can be liable without a finding of fault.
 Corrupt practices include financing or subsidizing the performance of a prohibited act, bid rigging, fraud in public procurement, and direct or indirect acts of bribery and attempted bribery of Brazilian public or foreign public officials.
 The act provides strict civil and administrative penalties, such as fines of up to 20 percent of the annual corporate turnover, barring from public grants or from carrying out economic activities (CMS 2016).
-Companies are recommended to read the portal's compliance guide for the Clean Company Act.
+Companies are recommended to read the portal’s compliance guide for the Clean Company Act.
 The Penal Code establishes domestic criminal offenses with penalties of up to 12 years imprisonment for individuals (CMS 2016).
 The Conflict of Interests Law regulates conflict of interest and trading in influence for federal employees.
 Judgments are now enforceable following a second appeal, which has encouraged sentenced individuals to bargain for plea deals and disclose corruption (Lexology, Mar.
 2017).
 Whistleblower protection is minimal as it goes little beyond the standard protection of witnesses in criminal cases (TI 2016).
-Brazil is signatory to the OECD Anti-Bribery Convention and the United Nations Convention Against Corruption (UNCAC).
+Brazil is a signatory to the OECD Anti-Bribery Convention and the United Nations Convention Against Corruption (UNCAC).

 Brazil has a vibrant democracy with strong constitutionally guaranteed civil rights allowing the press to vigorously report on government performance and controversies (BTI 2016).
 Violence against journalists, particularly those investigating corruption, and judicial censorship do compromise these guarantees in practice (BTI 2016); impunity for crimes against journalists is high, but progress has been made in the prosecution of murders against journalists (FotP 2016).
 Media ownership is highly concentrated and is often biased to the interests of their owners (BTI 2016).
 A local newspaper in the state of Parana, published in 2016 a list of judges, prosecutors, and civil servants earning more than the legal maximum salary (HRR 2016), leading to 37 lawsuits against the newspaper initiated by judges and public prosecutors (HRR 2016).
 The NGO Committee to Protect Journalists denounced these suits as ‘judicial harassment (HRR 2016).
 The press is rated as “partly free” (FotP 2016).

 Freedoms of association and assembly are generally respected and NGOs are able to do their work (FitW 2016).
-Civil society is increasingly organizing and influential in Brazil; groups also have significant influence on the implementation of public policy (BTI 2016).
+Civil society is increasingly organizing and influential in Brazil; groups also have a significant influence on the implementation of public policy (BTI 2016).
 Nationwide protests against political corruption following the Petrobras bribery scandal have taken place in a largely peaceful manner (FitW 2016).